-Comparative typology Genetic typology Areal typology Structural typology

-1. is a branch of linguistics that studies (using the methods of linguistic geography) distribution of linguistic phenomena in the spatial extent and interlingual (interdialectic) interaction.
-2. is one of the branches of General Linguistic typology.
-It deals with comparison of languages irrespectively of their genetic or structural identity.
-3. is a branch of linguistic typology, which studies the similarities, and differences of originally related languages.
-4. is the major branch of Linguistic typology and aims to identify structural language types.
+Comparative typology Genetic typology Areal typology Structural typology of linguistic geography) distribution of linguistic phenomena in the spatial extent and interlingual (interdialectic) interaction. is one of the branches of General Linguistic typology.
+It deals with comparison of languages irrespectively of their genetic or structural identity. is a branch of linguistic typology, which studies the similarities, and differences of originally related languages. is the major branch of Linguistic typology and aims to identify structural language types.